 But, if you do have a more involved surgery or have your implants replaced after explanting you’re looking at a similar recovery to a first breast augmentation.

-The risks from implant removal surgery are similar for placing implants (e.g. infection, bleeding) so it's important to follow your post-op recovery instructions.
+The risks from breast implant removal surgery are similar for placing implants (e.g. infection, bleeding) so it's important to follow your post-op recovery instructions.